eddywm/stackvm-rs/README.md

-> Note that this repo is under ongoing development and new updates will be pushed here from to time.
+> Note that this repo is under ongoing development and new updates will be pushed here from to time to time.